-Component One 'World of the Hero' Monday Roman Epic Virgil: The Aeneid

-(Translated by D. West, revised)

-Tuesday Greek Epic Homer: The Odyssey

-(Translated by E. V. and D.

-Rieu, revised)

-Wednesday Greek Epic Homer: The Iliad

-(Translated by E. V. Rieu,

-revised)

-Component Two 'Culture and the Arts'

-Thursday am Imperial Image Thursday pm Greek theatre

-Component Three 'Beliefs and Ideas' Friday am Politics of the late Republic

-Friday pm Greek Religion
+Component One 'World of the Hero' Monday Roman Epic Virgil: The Aeneid (Translated by D. West, revised) Tuesday Greek Epic Homer: The Odyssey (Translated by E. V. and D. Rieu, revised) Wednesday Greek Epic Homer: The Iliad (Translated by E. V. Rieu, revised) Teviseu) Component Two 'Culture and the Arts' Component Two Thursday am , 'Culture and the Arts' Thursday am 'Culture and the Arts' Imperial Image Thursday am Thursday pm 'Culture and the Arts' Imperial Image Greek theatre